DanielwqwB/CarbonWatch/README.md

 # CarbonWatch

-A full-stack air quality monitoring system for tracking, analyzing, and predicting CO2 emissions across establishments and barangay sensor nodes in Naga City.
+A full-stack air quality monitoring system for tracking, analyzing, and predicting CO2 Density across establishments and barangay sensor nodes in Naga City.
 The system spans four components in this repository: an IoT sensor device, a Node.js backend API, a Python AI prediction service, and a React Native mobile application.

 ---